Charckle/razornotes/README.md

 - `SECRET_KEY` - Secret key for CSRF
 - `RP_ID` - WebAuthn variable, it is the base domain.
 When developing localy, use "localhost"
 - `RP_NAME` WebAuthn variable, for identification of the application
-- `IP_RESTRICTION` - If set to 1, it activates the restriction based on ip and networks defined in the next variable.
+- `IP_RESTRICTION` - If set to true, it activates the restriction based on ip and networks defined in the next variable.
 Fibo2 login will not be restricted.
 - `IPS_NETWORKS` - IPs and networks that the users are allowed to login from, delimited by a comma.
 Default is set to "127.0.0.1,127.0.0.0/8"
 - `MODULE_MEMORY` - Default False.
 Activates the menu item for the module
 - `ICON_COLOR` - Default "RED".
 Color of the title icon, so to differentiate between instances in use.